 “No Where Else to Go” is a tenacious read that captures the grittiness of the undertow of racism and prejudice.
 However, some may find the first several pages a little hard to follow as you are taken instantly into the fray of the battle, but if you hang on, you will find this dense novel to be fast-paced and hard to put down.
 I heartily recommend “Nowhere Else to Go” as a tightly woven and insistently engaging novel about racial prejudice and the blackboard jungle of the 1960s.

-Judith Kirscht’s characters defy stereotypes as they tussle with the deeply rooted racial and class conflicts that year apart their Midwestern college town, following the death of Martin Luther King.
+Judith Kirscht’s characters defy stereotypes as they tussle with the deeply rooted racial and class conflicts that tear apart their Midwestern college town, following the death of Martin Luther King.
 She brings alive a very different view of the conflicts that split the nation.
 I highly recommend her writing.

 –Norma Tadlock Johnson, Author, Hazards of the Game